Public Speaking Tips to Deliver the Perfect Presentation

 5. Grab the attention.

 Presentations can be mundane, long and uninteresting.
 You can change that easily by creating variations in your tone, volume and speed.
 Do not let the audience doze off.
 Keep them engaged in the material by keeping the presentation interactive.
 Your presentation templates should help you do that!
 To grap attention you can use your wisely.
 By lowering and raising up your voice you can take them to your point again.
+One of the best advices on grabbing attention gave by Enplug team mentioning on their article:

 6. Smile and make eye contact.